itkSource/lorhammer/doc/content/quickstart.md

 Type : **boolean**

-This is used when provisioning istitle: "Quickstart" menu: main: weight: 2 subnav: "true" active.
+This is used when provisioning is "true" active.
 If 'true', all nodes will join the network with a join request.
 (TODO : For now, the JoinAccept message still need to be processed. )

 ### rxpkDate